-Being a small village, Webster does not have a public transit system used by locals to get to and from work.
+Webster is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Webster in 2018 was $28,115, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $112,460 for a family of four.
 However, Webster contains both very wealthy and poor people as well.

 Webster is a very ethnically-diverse village.
 The people who call Webster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Webster residents report their race to be White, followed by Asian.
 Important ancestries of people in Webster include German, Italian, Irish, English, and Afghan.